MAKE YOUR FREE Tenancy Agreement

 What is the most popular kind of residential Tenancy Agreement?

-In England, the most common type of residential tenancy is an assured shorthold tenancy (AST).
-For more information on ASTs, read Residential tenancies.
+In England, after 1 May 2026, the most common type of residential tenancy is an assured periodic tenancy (APT).
+For more information on APTs, read Residential tenancies.

 In Wales, after 1 December 2022, most residential properties will be rented out under an occupation contract.
 For more information, read Residential tenancies in Wales.